Nathanpmyoung/nathanpmyoung.github.io/pages/Scavengers Reign.md

 - [[TV]]
 - Visually stunning.
+Some of the most beautiful sci-fi animation I've ever seen.
+- Commitment to an alien world.
+In particular, many creatures and plants work together in surprising ways
-- Immerssevely pretty dead.
+- Immersively pretty dead.
 The characters are like large children, eating and licking things on an alien planet, fighting one another.
-I
+I struggled to really care about a group of people acting so stupidly.
+- Some ways characters were dumb:
+	- Not collecting extra resources for travel
+	- Not wearing extra layers in a dangerous alien planet
+	- Not fashioning weapons
+	- Not creating protocols to check for scratches etc
+	- Not guarding their valuable resources carefully
+- I don't think "It was like a dream" is a good thing for a 12 episode series to be.
+I am rarely emotionally engaged in a dream.
+- A useful counterexample for [[Rational fiction]] in that it seems like something I'd like but ultimately felt thin.